-In the past, Nebraska passed the 2014 Health Care Transparency Act, which created an advisory committee to investigate the creation of an all-payer claims database, and facilitate the reporting of health care and health quality data, provide for the facilitation of value-based, cost-effective purchasing of health care services by public and private purchasers and consumers, and includes provisions regarding claims and eligibility standards.
+Though the state has not created an all-payer claims database, the 2014 Health Care Transparency Act jumpstarted efforts with an advisory committee that would investigate the creation of an APCD, including how to facilitate the reporting of health care and health quality data, provide for the facilitation of value-based, cost-effective purchasing of health care services by public and private purchasers and consumers, and provisions regarding claims and eligibility standards.

 For greater prescription drug pricing transparency, the legislature also enacted the Pharmacy Benefit Fairness and Transparency Act, putting transparency provisions in place for pharmacy benefit managers when contracting with pharmacies and prohibiting clawbacks and gag clauses.

 In addition to promoting price transparency, Nebraska monitors consolidation and competition in the healthcare market by requiring nonprofit entities to provide notice to the state attorney general and health agency prior to a merger or acquisition.
 Applications for such transactions are subject to review and approval by the Nevada Department of Health and Human Services and in some cases, the AG.
 In the interest of controlling healthcare costs and ensuring continued access to care, the review is based on whether the merger or acquisition is in the public interest.

 In telemedicine, Nebraska passed a law in 2017 requiring private payers to cover telemedicine services.
 While the laws contains a telehealth coverage provision, it does not require payment parity for telehealth services.

 See below for an overview of existing Nebraska state mandates.
 Click on citation tab for detailed information of specific statutes (click link to download statute text).

 Latest Legislative Session: 1/6/2021 - 5/28/2021 (2021-2022 term). *Current session bill updates are ongoing.
 Check back weekly for updates.